Inix3K/TinTin/README.md

 ## Connect to the MUD
 Now that you have the initial setup done, it's time to get playing!<br/>
-Type "cd" to return to the home directory
+Type `cd` to return to the home directory

 TMUX Connection Aliases:
 * `3k`:  This will start a tmux session named '3K' and open TinTin++ with rc.tin configuration file